Invasive plants are one of the greatest threats to the nature of Massachusetts.

-A total of 66 plant species have been scientifically documented to be invasive in Massachusetts by the Massachusetts Invasive Plant Advisory Group (MIPAG).
-These species were subsequently banned for importation, propagation and sale in Massachusetts by the Massachusetts Department of Agricultural Resources.
+These invasive species have been banned for importation, propagation, and sale in Massachusetts by the MA Department of Agricultural Resources.

 → Find out what Mass Audubon is doing to tackle invasive plants.